patconnole/openc2_companion/README.md

 # Message: Headers

-The forgotten children of OpenC2: the headers.
-They're called [Common Message Elements](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs02/oc2ls-v1.0-cs02.html#32-message) in the Language Spec, and their presense and format is completely dependent on what Transfer you are using.
+The forgotten children of OpenC2: The Headers.
+They're called [Common Message Elements](https://docs.oasis-open.org/openc2/oc2ls/v1.0/cs02/oc2ls-v1.0-cs02.html#32-message) in the Language Spec, but their details are in the Transfer specs, becuase 'headers' is very dependent on transport protocol.
+They tell you if the payload is a Command or Response, in JSON or something else, etc.

 * **content_type** : Is the payload JSON?
 * **msg_type** : Is the payload an OpenC2 Command or Response?